FossMec/Awesome-GSoC-List/README.md

 - [How difficult to get selected for GSoC](https://www.quora.com/How-difficult-is-it-to-get-selected-for-the-GSOC) - Another quora thread with lot of answer which gives you different perspectives
 - [Advantages of getting into GSoC](https://www.quora.com/What-are-the-advantages-of-getting-into-gsoc) - Quora thread
 - [A recipe for Google summer of Code success](https://medium.freecodecamp.org/a-recipe-for-google-summer-of-code-success-cb0ceb1ae895)
-- [What I experienced at Google Summer of Code](https://medium.freecodecamp.org/the-google-summer-of-code-experience-e9329da27c66)- Experience of a freshmans experience cracking GSoC
+- [What I experienced at Google Summer of Code](https://medium.freecodecamp.org/the-google-summer-of-code-experience-e9329da27c66)- Experience of a freshmans experience cracking GSoC.
 - [GSoC all that a student needs to know](https://code.likeagirl.io/google-summer-of-code-gsoc-whens-and-hows-for-students-4d8453a799bb)
-- Insiders Secret to Cracking GSoC [part1](https://medium.com/fossmec/insiders-secret-to-cracking-the-google-summer-of- code-part-1-92e55dca5c18) and [part2](https://medium.com/fossmec/insiders-secret-to-cracking-the-google-summer-of-code-
+- Insiders Secret to crack GSoC [part1](https://medium.com/fossmec/insiders-secret-to-cracking-the-google-summer-of-code-part-1-92e55dca5c18) & [part2](https://medium.com/fossmec/insiders-secret-to-cracking-the-google-summer-of-code-part-2-4c36b0ef8a8d)
-part-2-4c36b0ef8a8d) - This covers how four students from FOSSMEC cracked GSoC and what all were things which helped them being GSoC scholars

 Proposals about GSoC
 ---
+- [Writing Kickass GSoC proposal](http://teom.org/blog/kde/how-to-write-a-kick-ass-proposal-for-google-summer-of-code/) - An amazing guide on how to write GSoC proposals by [KDE](http://www.kde.org/) team.
+- [How to write GSoC proposals](https://jogendra.github.io/how-to-write-proposal-for-google-summer-of-code) - This is a guide by previous GSoC scholar to write GSoC proposals